 Cornish Fest is held once a year to celebrate Mineral Points’ heritage.
 Guests can experience Cornish traditions and sample authentic Cornish food.

 A guided tour through many of the homes is available by Pendarvis, Wisconsin Historical Site.
-The tour will give you a look at the life of the miners and you will get a look at the stone masonry work of the 1800s.
+The tour will give you a look at the life of the miners, and you will get a look at the stone masonry work of the 1800s.

 Cedarburg

 Visiting Cedarburg is like walking into a Hallmark movie.
-I would not be surprised if one day a Hallmark movie is filmed there.
-With its old-world charm and limestone buildings, much of Cedarburg’s downtown is listed on the National Register of Historic Places.
+I would not be surprised if a Hallmark movie is filmed there one day.

 Many of the limestone buildings are now quaint boutiques filled with everything from artwork to food.